ozyurtf/mixture-of-experts/README.md

 ![png](figures/moe.png)

-**Note**: I wrote the codes below based on my assignment in Deep Learning course at New York University.
+**Note**: I wrote the codes below based on my assignment in Deep Learning class at New York University.
 The main repository of the course can be seen in [here](https://github.com/Atcold/NYU-DLSP20).

 ```python
 import math